Detecting and Eliminating Quantum Noise of Quantum Measurements

 \subsection{Efficient detection}

 The fact that $\psi$-induced quantum noise witnesses and measures are directly measurable quantities makes them appealing for detecting quantum noise in measurement devices from the experiment perspective.
-Specifically, to implement the quantum noise witness $W_\Phi^\theta$~\eqref{eq:Phi-witness} for some fixed $\theta$, we suffice to prepare many copies of quantum states---the maximally mixed state $\pi:=\1/2^n$ and the maximally coherent state $\Phi_\theta$---and feed them to the noisy measurement device.
-The expectation value $\tr[W_\Phi^\theta\Pi_{\bm{x}}]$ can be easily estimated from the measurement statistics via classical postprocessing.
-Furthermore, after we successfully estimate $\tr[W_\Phi^\theta\Pi_{\bm{x}}]$ for many different values of $\theta$, we can fit these expectation values to a Fourier series.
+Specifically, to implement the quantum noise witness $W_\Phi^\theta$, defined in Eq.~\eqref{eq:Phi-witness}, for some fixed $\theta$, we suffice to prepare many copies of quantum states---the maximally mixed state $\Pi:=\1/2^n$ and the maximally coherent state $\Phi_\theta$---and feed them to the noisy measurement device.
+The expectation value $\tr[W_\Phi^\theta E_{\bm{x}}]$ can be easily estimated from the measurement statistics via classical postprocessing.
+Furthermore, after we successfully estimate $\tr[W_\Phi^\theta E_{\bm{x}}]$ for many different values of $\theta$, we can fit these expectation values to a Fourier series.
 It is clear from Eq.~\eqref{eq:quantum noise witness} that the obtained fitting coefficients quantitatively characterize the real and imaginary parts of the POVM element under consideration.
 The whole quantum noise detection procedure is outlined in Algorithm~\ref{alg:quantum noise detection}.

-Now we analyze the the sample complexity---the number of copies of quantum states consumed---of Algorithm~\ref{alg:quantum noise detection}.
+Now we analyze the sample complexity---the number of copies of quantum states consumed---of Algorithm~\ref{alg:quantum noise detection}.
 Obviously, a total of $2KN_{\rm shots}$ number of copies of quantum states has to be prepared and measured.
-The critical question is, how large $N_{\rm shots}$ should be so that the expectation value $\mathscr{Q}_{\Phi}^{\theta_k}(\Pi_{\bm{x}})$ for given $\theta_k$ and $\bm{x}$ can be estimated to the desired precision $\varepsilon$?
-According to the Hoeffding's inequality, we need at least $N_{\rm shots}=\log(2/\delta)/(2\varepsilon^2)$ samples to achieve precision $\varepsilon$ with confidence level $1-\delta$ for each $\theta_k$.
-The number of $\theta$ values sampled also matters but we are not able to present a theoretical analysis.
-According to our experience, $100$ samples of $\theta$ are sufficient to reach good fit result.
+The critical question is, how large $N_{\rm shots}$ should be so that the expectation value $\mathscr{Q}_{\Phi}^{\theta_k}( E_{\bm{x}})$ for given $\theta_k$ and $\bm{x}$ can be estimated to the desired precision $\varepsilon$?